Guide to Business in Spain logo

 3. Innovative Europe.

-In this way it will help to boost industrial leadership in Europe and strengthen the excellence of its science base, which is essential to the sustainability, prosperity and wellbeing of Europe in the long term.
+It seeks to boost industrial leadership in Europe and strengthen the excellence of its science base, which is essential to the sustainability, prosperity and wellbeing of Europe in the long term.

 On February 18, 2022, the Council of Ministers passed the bill for reform of the 2011 Science Law, which aims to provide resources, rights and stability for R&D&I personnel, as well as ensure stable and growing public funding, with a target of 1.25% of GDP which, coupled with private investment, would meet the European Union R&D funding target of 3%.

 In late 2015, the Government approved the creation of the State Research Agency in order to provide the Spanish science, technology and innovation model with a swifter, more flexible and independent management system.
-This body, which is responsible for financing, assessing and allocating R&D funds, acts in conjunction with the Center for Industrial and Technological Development (CDTI), the other major R&D&i funding body focusing specifically on business, and which approved a €77 million R&D&I funding package in 2021.
+This body, which is responsible for financing, assessing and allocating R&D funds, acts in conjunction with the Center for Industrial and Technological Development (CDTI), the other major R&D&i funding body focusing specifically on business, and which approved a €39 million R&D&I funding package in 2022.
 Both entities steadily promote transnational and bilateral research and cooperation projects.

-From the outset of the pandemic in 2020, the Ministry of Science and Innovation established special employment measures to support COVID-19 research, in addition to budgetary measures, launching various lines of subsidies and special loans in the budget, targeted at R&D projects related to COVID-19.
-At the end of 2021 the Ministry of Science and Innovation presented the general outline of the General State Budget for 2022, which includes a large direct investment in R&D&i.
-Specifically, the budget has been increased by 19% with respect to 2021, i.e., up to €3,843 million.
+As part of the Recovery, Transformation and Resilience Plan, the Ministry of Science and Innovation has established special employment measures to encourage the return of researchers to Spain, launching various lines of subsidies and special loans in the budget, targeted at R&D projects in the healthcare and aerospace sectors, among others.
+At the end of 2022, the Ministry of Science and Innovation presented the general outline of the General State Budget for 2023, which includes a large direct investment in R&D&I. Specifically, the budget has been increased by 4% with respect to 2022, i.e., up to €3,991 million.